 The first questions people usually ask about free software are "How does it work?
 What keeps a project running?
 Who makes the decisions?"
-I'm always dissatisfied with bland responses about meritocracy, the spirit of cooperation, code speaking for itself, etc. The fact is, the question is not easy to answer.
-Meritocracy, cooperation, and running code are all part of it, but they do little to explain how projects actually run on a day-to-day basis, and say nothing about how conflicts are resolved.
+I'm always dissatisfied with bland responses about meritocracy, the spirit of cooperation, running code speaking for itself, etc. The fact is, the question is not easy to answer.
+Meritocracy, cooperation, and running code are all part of it, but they do little to explain how projects actually make decisions on a day-to-day basis, and say nothing about how conflicts are resolved.

-The paradoxical thing is that the possibility of forks is usually a much greater force in free software projects than actual forks, which are very rare.
-Because a fork is bad for everyone (for reasons examined in detail in the section called “Forks” in Chapter 8, Managing Volunteers), the more serious the threat of a fork becomes, the more willing people are to compromise to avoid it.
+The paradoxical thing is that the possibility of forks is usually a much greater force in free software projects than actual forks are.
+Actual forks are very rare.
+Because a fork is usually bad for everyone (for reasons examined in detail in the section called “Forks”), the more serious the threat of a fork becomes, the more willing people are to compromise to avoid it.

 The nominal "dictator" has no magical hold over the project.
 A key property of all open source licenses is that they do not give one party more power than any other in deciding how the code can be changed or used.
 If the dictator were to suddenly start making bad decisions, there would be restlessness, followed eventually by revolt and a fork.
-Except, of course, things rarely get that far, because the dictator compromises first.
+Except, of course, that things rarely get that far, because the dictator compromises first.

 But just because forkability puts an upper limit on how much power anyone can exert in a project doesn't mean there aren't important differences in how projects are governed.
-You don't want every decision to come down to the last-resort question of who is considering a fork.
+You don't want every decision to come down to the last-resort question of who might consider a fork.
 That would get tiresome very quickly, and sap energy away from real work.
 The next two sections examine different ways to organize projects such that most decisions go smoothly.
 These two examples are somewhat idealized extremes; many projects fall somewhere along a continuum between them.